 Two great resources to start you off on the right foot are:

-- An interactive concept map that will walk you through the basics of starting a nonprofit.
-Click the small white icons on each page for more information.
+- Starting a Nonprofit An interactive concept map that will walk you through the basics of starting a nonprofit.
+Click the small white icons at the bottom of each bubble for more information.

 You may also wish to consult with an attorney who specializes in incorporating nonprofits.
 Click here for our Marketplace listing of attorneys who, for a reasonable fee, provide this service.